 Contact your nearest Citizens Advice if you need help using your benefits to pay arrears.

 Check if you can get other help

-You might be able to get a ‘discretionary housing payment’ (DHP) if you get Housing Benefit and you can’t pay your rent.
+You might be able to get a ‘discretionary housing payment’ (DHP) if you get Housing Benefit or Universal Credit and you can’t pay your rent.
 A discretionary housing payment is an extra payment from your local council.